novix-sa/Pyplan/docs/index.md

 Pyplan is an assisted **Graphical Integrated Development Environment** designed for easy creation and sharing of **Data Analytics Apps** based on **Python** programming language.

 ## **Code organization**
 The app code is structured through a hierarchical Influence Diagram of nodes ( a Workflow) that helps understand the calculation logic.
-Nodes are added by dragg
 ![Influence Diagram](http://img.pyplan.org/index_influence_diagram_drag.png)

-Python code is written inside nodes definition.
+Nodes are added by a drag and drop user interface and Python code is written inside their definition.
 Nodes have ID for calling its result from other nodes, working as global variables.
 ![enter image description here](http://img.pyplan.org/index_node_code.png)

 ## **Node evaluation**